Kytamnh/Employee-Evaluation-for-Promotion/README.md

 Dataset used : https://www.kaggle.com/datasets/muhammadimran112233/employees-evaluation-for-promotion

-The ppt attatched provides information on the pre-processing done and model used.
+The ppt and notebook attatched provides information on the pre-processing done and model used.